• Email

 These banana tahini muffins seem like just the breakfast recipe to mark the transition between phases.
 Just as construction wrapped up, these muffins were the last recipe I shot and shared with the contractors and painters.
 And with the remodel (nearly) finished, I've been sitting on this tahini chocolate chunk muffin recipe for a month.
 There still aren't enough hours in the day.

-A batch of make-ahead grab-n-go healthy breakfast muffins is giving me life right now.
+A batch of make-ahead grab-n-go breakfast muffins is giving me life right now.

 Gluten-Free Banana Muffins with Chocolate Chips